 Wildlife monitoring schemes

-The UKCEH contribution to UKBMS is co-ordinated from the Biological Records Centre at UKCEH Wallingford and operates across the UK.
+The GBNNSIP is co-ordinated at the Biological Records Centre at UKCEH Wallingford and operates across Great Britain.

 GBNNSIP is funded by Defra and NERC National Capability LTSS: UK-SCaPE programme

 Users of GBNNSIP include: Defra and JNCC (Non-Native Species Strategy; UK Biodiversity Indicator B6 Pressure from Invasive Non-Native Species published annually); EU Invasive Species Directive; plus environmental researchers.